mgmtd/ecli/README.md

   Juniper style command line interface

-* Expansion assistant - library module to provide tab/spc completion of trees of items that include a few key attributes (name, children, node type, action).
+* Expansion assistant - library module to provide tab/spc completion of trees of items that include a few standardised attributes (name, children, node type, action).

 * Command parser - library module to parse a command line against a